madebyjoe/dotfiles/README.md

 - Did you remember to export important data from your local database?
 - Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?
 - Note that there exists a [bug with mackup](https://github.com/lra/mackup/issues/1855) if you are using `iTerm2` to run `mackup backup`.
 The current solution is to run the command from `Terminal` instead.
+- Thus, iTerm2 preferences are stored in `System/iTerm2/settings` and excluded from `mackup`
+- SSH config also needs to be configured seperately.

 ### Setting up your Mac